Column

 UTLA’s resolution explains that “the arms named have been used in violations of U.S. and international law, indiscriminately killing large numbers of civilians, many of them children” and that “Israel has decimated the education system…destroying every university in Gaza.”

-These resolutions were introduced by UTLA members and voted on in an open, democratic process in which supporters of Israeli policies fully participated.
+Both the March and the October resolutions were voted on in an open, democratic process in which supporters of Israeli policies fully participated.
 These supporters also have the right to introduce resolutions backing Israel.

 Pro-Israel UTLA members have had their voices and spurious claims against UTLA greatly amplified by sensationalistic coverage in conservative media, but there's no malignant conspiracy here–UTLA’s resolutions have condemned Israel’s policies because most UTLA chapter representatives and HoR members, all of whom are democratically elected and many of whom are Jewish, oppose these policies.